HangtingYe/TRC/README.md

 ## 📖 Overview

 Tabular data are central to many real-world applications, but deep learning methods for tabular tasks often suffer from representation shift and redundancy.
 Existing approaches either train models from scratch with complex constraints (in-learning) or rely on costly pretraining with hand-crafted tasks (pre-learning).
 We propose deep **Tabular Representation Corrector (TRC)**, a model-agnostic Tabular Representation Corrector that improves the representations of any trained deep tabular model without modifying its parameters.
 TRC introduces two lightweight components:
-- Representation Re-estimation, which learns to correct inherent representation shifts
+- Representation Re-estimation, which learns to correct inherent representation shifts.
 - Tabular Space Mapping, which compresses the corrected representations into a compact embedding space while preserving predictive information.

 They enhance model representations efficiently.
 Experiments on multiple benchmarks show that integrating TRC consistently boosts performance across state-of-the-art tabular deep learning models.